jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 feature called [Web Previews][17], pull requests are built and deployed to their own URL for people to inspect for QA of the actual rendered content versus reviewing Markdown files.
-Through an integration with GitHub, pull requests have an AWS Amplify Console Wbe Preview check that builds and deploys content when the PR is updated.
+Through an integration with GitHub, pull requests have an AWS Amplify Console Web Preview check that builds and deploys content when the PR is updated.

 ![](/images/continuous-blog-publishing-with-aws-amplify-console/pull.png)